 Step 4: Brush the sides of your hair toward the back and the back of your hair upward.
 Secure one side of your hair with a clip.
 Take the unsecured hair and roll it inward all the way until the ends.
 Take the end and stretch it to the opposite of your hair and pin.
 Repeat on the other side.
 Tuck in any stray hairs that you may have missed and pull the beginning of each roll a little to puff out on the sides.

 Step 5: Brush the remaining hair at the top down in front of your face.
 Grab the hair and roll it very loosely and take the end and pin it in the center of the section.
-It will create a dip but will look “right” as and when you hold your head up and forward.
+It will create a dip but will look “right” when you hold your head up and forward.

 I hope all that makes sense LOL!
 I will definitely do a step by step photo tutorial next time!